CAMeL-Lab/camel-guidelines/docs/orthography.md

-### General
+### General Rules

-### Basic Phonology to Orthography Mapping
+#### Basic Phonology to Orthography Mapping

-#### Hamza Rules
+##### Hamza Rules

 Hamza (Glottal Stop) spelling follows from the same rules as those of MSA and is unchanged from previous CODA versions.

 (For a detailed explanation of Hamza spelling rules in MSA, you can refer to chapter 7 of the [QALB annotation guidelines](http://nlp.qatar.cmu.edu/qalb/QALB-guidelines_0.90.pdf))

-* Note on **base word initial Hamza**: In previous versions of CODA, and in MSA spelling, base word initial Hamza have complex spelling rules.
-The rule is now simplified to normalize and not spell base word initial Hamzas, though the option remains to considers the Hamzation (أ, إ) at the beginning of a word as optional to reflect the actual pronunciation of a glottal stop.
+* Note on **baseword initial Hamza**: In previous versions of CODA, and in MSA spelling, baseword initial Hamza have complex spelling rules.
+The rule is now simplified to normalize and not spell baseword initial Hamzas, though the option remains to considers the Hamzation (أ, إ) at the beginning of a word as optional to reflect the actual pronunciation of a glottal stop.
 For example, note the difference bewteen these two related words.

 | Variant  | CODA        |  CAPHI | Comments |